SebGillman/SpeakerRecognitionGroupProject/README.md

 |     Spectrogram   length      |     257      |
 |     Length   of FFT points    |     512      |

+When using `create_data.py` to process mp3 audio files into wav format, the code also removes samples that are below 1.3 seconds.
+This is because on the subsequent data preprocessing stage, each audio they are all converted using short time fourier transfer.
+As shown on the table above, we have a sample rate of 16k, window length is 400 with a separation (hop length) of 160.
+Since the input shape is 257x257, the least time required to process transform is 1/16000*(400+160*256) = 2.585 seconds.
+When preprocessing the data, the audios are flipped and concatenated, so the least speaking duration should be half, which is 1.3 s.
 ### Model Selection

 ### Model Training
-For the Resnet model, after processing the data into 257x257 spectrograms, we fed them into our CNN network.
+After processing the data into 257x257 spectrograms, we fed them into our Resnet50 network.
 As seen in `src/train.py`, the data input layer is [None,1,257,257] which matches the shape of spectrograms.
 For training, we use a stochastic gradient descent optimizer with a learning rate is 0.001 and the number of epochs is set to be 50.
-As specified in `src/utils/loss.py`, the loss function chosen is Additive Angular Margin Loss (ArcFace Loss).
+The loss function chosen is Additive Angular Margin Loss (ArcFace Loss).
 This loss function is used to normalize the features vector and weights, making the predictions only depend on the angle between the feature and the weight where an additive angular margin penalty m is added to θ (angle between weights and the features)

 <p align="center">
   <img src="./images/loss_function.png" alt="loss" width="400"/>